Water Leadership Institute Frequently Asked Questions

 Q: Who should apply?

-A: All professionals in the water sector (drinking water, wastewater, and stormwater), whether they be utility staff, consulting engineers or service providers, regulators, academics, or equipment manufacturers are encouraged to apply.
+A: All professionals in the water sector (drinking water, wastewater, and stormwater), whether they be utility staff, consulting engineers or service providers, regulators, academics, admin, or equipment manufacturers are encouraged to apply.
 The Water Leadership Institute is a program for emerging leaders in the water sector, which may include young professionals, career changers, and veterans, for example.
 For seasoned utility management professionals looking to move to Executive Management Positions, please see the Water & Wastewater Leadership Center.